Tomorrow Blues: Plot

 Five months after the state championship, Dillon has moved on after the loss.
-As the school year is over, Tami (Connie Britton) announces Matt (Zach Gilford) will be going to the School of the Art Institute of Chicago, while both Tim (Taylor Kitsch) and Lyla (Minka Kelly) will attend the San Antonio State University.
+As the school year is over, Tami (Connie Britton) announces Matt (Zach Gilford) will be going to the School of the Art Institute of Chicago, while both Tim (Taylor Kitsch) and Lyla (Minka Kelly) will attend San Antonio State University.
 Tyra (Adrianne Palicki) is still in the process of applying for college, and J.D.
 (Jeremy Sumpter) was named by Dave Campbell's Texas Football as "High School Quarterback of the Year".
+He also joins the Dillon Panthers baseball team as a shortstop.

 Eric (Kyle Chandler) has his contract expiring in a few days, requiring the committee to review a possible extension.
 As he and Buddy (Brad Leland) meet with a family to convince them in joining Dillon High, they are astounded when they realize that Joe (D. W. Moffett) and Wade (Drew Waters) already contacted the family on behalf of the team.
 Eric confronts Joe for his actions, who offers him a chance in vouching for him to keep his position if he uses Wade's plays, which he refuses.
 Buddy is not convinced of Lyla's college choice, as he deems the college as a "party school", especially with Tim's presence.
 Tami contacts Vanderbilt University, getting an extension of possible enrollment for Lyla.
 To pay for college, Buddy accepts to meet with his estranged brother Gary.